 Once you've set up your world, it will appear in the Minecraft Realms list with a wrench button next to it.
 Clicking this will allow you to configure your world(s), back them up, or invite players.

 How to replace your world in Minecraft Realms

 Replacing a world in Minecraft Realms is literally as easy as pushing a button.
 Which button?
 The ‘Reset world’ button in the Realms configuration menu, of course.
 This will clear out the currently selected world, and allow you to start fresh.
 You can also push the World backups button instead, which will pull up each of your previous backups and give you the option to restore them.
 This list comes with timestamps too, so it’s pretty convenient and easy to navigate.

 There’s also a Reset Realm button, which allows you to create a new realm from scratch to replace your current one.

 What’s the difference between a realm and a server?

 As with most things in life, the big difference is cash.
-Like we said above, Minecraft Realms costs money.
-Servers don’t.
-Another difference is that Realms will always be online, whether the creator is or not, but Realms do have stricter limits on how many people can participate.
+Like we said above, Minecraft Realms cost money.
+If you're savvy enough to host a Java server on your own PC, you can do so for free.
+However, third-party hosting services for Java have also existed a long time and Realms aren't particularly more expensive than those options ever have been.
+Realms will always be online, whether the creator is or not, but Realms do have stricter limits on how many people can participate.

 And that’s all you need to know about Minecraft Realms.
 Now, whenever you’re talking Minecraft, you can be in your realm-ement.